raganwald/raganwald.github.com/_posts/2015-04-01-partial-application.md

 ### arbitrary partial application

 What if you want to apply some, but not all of the arguments, and they may not be neatly lined up at the beginning or end?
-This is also prossible, provied we define a placeholder of some kind, and then write some code to "fill in the blanks".
+This is also possible, provided we define a placeholder of some kind, and then write some code to "fill in the blanks".

 This implementation takes a "template" of values, you insert placeholder values (traditionally `_`, but anything will do) where you want values to be supplied later.